 - Social Security – 6% of minimum wage of insurable employees

-- Employees Old Age Benefit (EOAB) – 5% of minimum wage of insurable employees
+- Employees Old-Age Benefits Institution (EOBI) – 5% of minimum wage of insurable employees

-For EOAB, employees are also liable to pay Rs.
+For EOBI, employees are also liable to pay Rs.
 130 per month, being 1% of the minimum wage, in addition to the contribution made by the employer.
-Usually, employers deduct this amount from the salary and pay it over to the EOAB Institution on behalf of their employees (together with the employer’s contribution).
+Usually, employers deduct this amount from the salary and pay it over to the EOBI Institution on behalf of their employees (together with the employer’s contribution).

-Social security laws provide for both full and reduced old-age pension as per the below conditions:
+Social security laws provide for both full and reduced old-age pensions as per the below conditions:

 - The employee is 60 years of age (in the case of a woman, the age limit is 55 years; the age limit is also 55 years for male miners engaged in mining for at least 10 years of employment).